The Twickenham Museum

 Robert Hammond left a free tenement (The Bell Inn) and one acre of land and other housing to found a “free scoole to be kepte in the seid village (Hampton) for euer”.
 The provisions of the will meant that small building “with seates in yt” was to be erected in the churchyard within three years.
 The vicar of Hampton and his successors were to teach the children of the village for an annual sum of three pounds, derived from the rents of property that had been left for the purpose.
 In the meantime the children were to be taught, probably, within the church building.

-the 1881 buildings
+The 1881 buildings

 The School closed for some years